contao/docs/docs/dev/reference/config.md

             webp_quality:         ~
             webp_lossless:        ~
             interlace:            plane

+        # Allows to reject images uploaded via Contao's file manager, if they exceed the dimensions of localconfig.gdMaxImgWidth and localconfig.gdMaxImgHeight.
         reject_large_uploads: false

-        # This allows to define image sizes directly in the configuration, rather than just via the tl_image_size table.
+        # This allows to define image sizes directly in the configuration in addition to the Contao back end (tl_image_size table).
         sizes:

             # Prototype